localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

 $ localstack pod save file://<path_on_disk>/<pod_name>
 {{< / command >}}

-The output of the above command will be a `<pod_name>.zip` file in the specified directory.
+The output of the above command will be a `<pod_name>` zip file in the specified directory.
 We can restore it at any time with the `load` command.
 {{< /alert >}}

-To list all the Cloud Pods available locally or remote (LocalStack Pod's platform), you can use the `list` command:
+To list available the Cloud Pods you can use the `list` command:

 {{< command >}}
 $ localstack pod list